 5. Maintain Your Scaffolding

-Whether in use or not, the tower should be regularly inspected and the individual parts should be properly maintained.
+Whether in use or not, the tower should be regularly inspected, and the individual parts should be properly maintained.
 This regular inspection should be done by an independent supervisor who is knowledgeable about structure and design.
-They will check each individual part and tell you whether something needs repairing or replacing.
+They will check each part and tell you whether something needs repairing or replacing.
 If any part is no good anymore, you won’t have wasted it as you may be able to reuse it somewhere else, just not on your scaffolding tower.